 The company uses hedging instruments as part of its management of foreign currency risk associated with its highly probable inventory purchases.
 These include foreign currency forward contracts which are designated in the cash flow hedge relationships.
 To the extent these hedges are effective; the change in fair value of the hedging instrument is recognised in the cash flow hedge reserve through Other comprehensive income.
-Please also refer to note 3.1-3.3 for more information.
+The group treasury's risk management policy is to hedge up to a 100% of forecasted US dollar cash flows for inventory purchases up to 9-11 months in advance, subject to a review of the cost of implementing each hedge.
+In Kid, 100% of forecasted EUR cash flows for inventory purchases up to 9-11 months in advance are also hedged.